 This tab allows one to view the available AppStacks inventory, and details on those AppStacks.
 At a quick glance you can see how many applications each AppStack contains, when it was last updated and the Operating System it is targeting.
 If you select and right-click on an AppStack you will see a menu item called "Show Installed Applications".
 By clicking this menu item you will able to see details on each application installed within the AppStack.

 This tab allows management of user Writable Volumes.
-You can view utilization, if a Writable Volume is currently attached, check if enabled or disabled and see the last time it was mounted.
-You can also enable or disable, expand and delete Writable Volumes.
+You can view utilization, if a Writable Volume is currently attached, check if enabled or deactivated and see the last time it was mounted.
+You can also enable or deactivate, expand and delete Writable Volumes.

 This tab shows any currently attached AppStacks or Writable Volumes, as well as the endpoint they are connected to, when they were attached and the duration.